 Sender arrives late or very close to closing time to mail parcel

 Sender calls facility to see what time it closes

 Sender is a first-time customer

 Sender has a continuous pattern of suspicious activity

 Mailbox rental receives parcels from source area and no other mail

 A parcel addressed from individual to individual or business to business

 Sender appears rushed and nervous, and provides contradictory information about the parcel

-Strong odor emanating from parcel, possible masking agents
+The strong odor emanating from the parcel, possible masking agents

 Scented dryer sheets